chipxsd/stream-based-sync/stream-based-sync.md

 What we've learned from the previous chapter is, that there are different ways to get our data up-to-date.
 The most naive way is to just **copy it**, which is in a lot of cases less than ideal.
-Better way to get the data up-to-date is to only **apply changes** to it.
+Better way to get the existing data up-to-date is to only **apply changes** to it.
 Let's visit both approaches.

 #### 2.4.1 Absolute Synchronization (copying)